The Dark Side: 12 Critical Disadvantages of Gig Economy (2025)

 Initial Struggles (2022-2023):

-• Inconsistent project flow: $8,000 one month, $1,500 the next
+• Inconsistent draw back stream: $8,000 one month, $1,500 the next

-• Income averaged $48,000 gross, $32,000 net after taxes and expenses
+• Income averaged $48,000 gross, $32,000 web after taxes however as a result — honestly so so funds

 Strategic Pivot (2024-2025):

-• Established LLC with S-Corp election (tax savings: $4,200 annually)
+• Established LLC with S-Corp election (tax monetary financial monetary financial savings: $4,200 yearly)

-• Created retainer packages for recurring clients
+• Created retainer packages for recurring purchasers

 • Built 9-month emergency fund